Back

 This may be useful to limit liability for the company.
 If an employee uses AI in the wrong way and without checking the result before it goes to a client or to an external party, it could very easily lead to legal or criminal liability.
 A recent High Court case – where contempt proceedings were considered against a lawyer who had cited ‘false’ legal authorities in a witness statement – showed how failing to check the results of AI-generated work can lead to litigation.
 Employers should have an AI policy which safeguards against this kind of outcome.

-If a company does use AI in its employment processes, it carries the risk of action from the ICO if any automated decision adversely affects an individual and could breach GDPR.
+If a company does use AI in its employment processes, it carries the risk of action from the ICO if any automated decision adversely affects an individual and could also breach GDPR.
 In those cases, the individual has a right to review the decision and to challenge it.
 Using AI without limit or effective controls can also increase a company’s exposure to litigation from all directions – not just employees or job applicants, but also customers, suppliers and third parties (for instance, if an employee has plagiarised content).

 If you and your business require expert guidance on the use of AI in the workplace together with data protection and GDPR, please get in touch – our team will be happy to help.